-Cinematic landscape and the technological sublime; Observational Documentary; Audio Field Recording; Collage; Montage; the Archive
+Cinematic landscape and the technological sublime; Experimental and Documentary Filmmaking; Audio Field Recording; Montage; the Archive

 MFA, Film and Video, California Institute of the Arts